Refresh

 What is TOR

-How exactly does the TOR protocol work?
+How does the TOR protocol work?

-Here is an HTTP request without Tor
+Here is an HTTP Request without Tor

 By entering an address like www.funinformatique.com, your computer will connect to the www server.funinformatique.com and ask for the index.php page.